If my question is not answered here, how do I contact you?

-3) Thirdly, you can buy direct at The Soma Shop We do charge full retail at the online shop and don’t have shipping discounts, while at an local bike shop or mail order shop, you may find better deals, discounted shipping and offered better service.
+3) Thirdly, you can buy direct at The Soma Shop We do charge full retail at the online shop and don’t have shipping discounts.
+At a local bike shop or mail order shop, you may find better deals, discounted shipping and better service.
 We always encourage you to support your local bike shop if possible!

 Does Soma make custom frames?

 No we do not.
 Affordability or Customization?
 We could only choose one.
-We found out there are plenty of folk who will weld a custom frame for you, but not many made a high quality steel frame at an affordable price.
-Buying a frame does allow you to customize your build, which is a key advantage for buying a frame instead of a full bike.
+Buying a Soma frame does allow you to fully control your parts build, which is a key advantage for buying a frame instead of a complete off-the-rack bike, so while you are not getting a made-to-measure frame in a color of your choosing, you are getting something that ought to fit you better than an off-the-shelf complete bike.

 Can I order a stock frame unpainted?

 If I repaint my frame, can you supply me new decals and head badge?